TanguyOrtegat/AutomaticLinuxReboot/README.md

 - PORT --> your fivem server port
 - /home/FxServer/reload_fxserver.sh --> location where reload_fxserver.sh is located

+Set the folder into your resource folder if you want to warn your server when it's going to reboot.
+Just edit the timing and texts to your liking

 the server will launch in a screen to open the screen while it is rebooted go to terminal and type: 'screen -r'

 # Adding automatic reboot